CLASS: SSS TWO

 SECTION II

-From the words lettered to D, choose the one that best completes each of the following sentences.
+From the words lettered A to D, choose the one that best completes each of the following sentences.

 21. We shall overcome ……. how difficult it is.
 A. no matter B. irrespective C. not looking D. despite